Family Background: Gilbert Todhunter was born in Keswick (above), in the English Lake District, on 18th Feb 1890; his birth certificate is below:

 The Canadian Veterans’ Roll of Honour for 1915 lists Gilbert among all the other Canadians fallen that year, and the Canadian Great War project also includes a Soldier Detail entry for Gilbert (NB the footnote to this entry was added by Keith Adamson, Great-Nephew to Gilbert.
 Keith still lives near Keswick, Gilbert’s home town in England).

-Another summary of Gilbert’s life is published in the “Biographies of Fallen British Soldiers”, accessible via the Imperial War Museum, as follows:
+Other summaries of Gilbert’s life are published in astreetnearyou.org, and the Imperial War Museum’s (IWM) “Lives of the First World War”.
+“Biographies of Fallen British Soldiers”, also accessible via the IWM, contains the following:

 Gilbert’s name appears on both the Keswick War Memorial and the Brigham School memorial plaque for WW1 (now in Keswick Museum):